If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 If you, or your family or friends, take goods or stock out of the business, you must enter the market value (the normal sale price) here of what was taken out.

-Adjusted net profit or loss (box 26)
+Adjusted net profit or loss (box 26 on the paper return)

 Increase the amount of your profits or reduce the amount of your loss in box 24 by the amount in box 25.